Vanessapnts/BS--Project-Vanessa-Report/README.md

 ![17](https://cloud.githubusercontent.com/assets/25640511/25501707/91589fe0-2b8b-11e7-8649-fde1d01d3928.png)

 If I was working for a production environment a strong password would be necessary, in this case in my testing environment I chose setting which made my environment easier to run.
 When I changed the root password I saved it so I could remember after.
-I chose <b> Yes </b> to reload privilege tables, so all the changes was upoload.
+I chose <b> Yes </b> to reload privilege tables, so all the changes were upload.

 <b>-  PHP and Modules </b>